Steering Committee Members of the Ramsar Regional Center – East Asia meet at Suncheon City, Republic of Korea

 The Steering Committee is the governing body of the RRC-EA that provides guidance in the development of policies and programs for the Center.
 It is comprised of selected Ramsar National Focal Points from RRC-EA countries, representatives from the Ramsar Convention Secretariat, Ministry of Environment, and Suncheon City Government, and the RRC-EA Executive Director.

 Mr. Suh Seung Oh, RRC-EA Executive Director, said “Although recorded as the eighth time, this Steering Committee Meeting can actually be referred to as the inaugural meeting since the Center has just received its status last year as an independent international organization hosted by Suncheon City, Republic of Korea”.
-“With renewed vigor and teamwork, I am confident that the Center will perform better in delivering high quality services to countries in the region on wetland conservation in support of the Ramsar Convention.”, he added.
+“With renewed vigor and teamwork, I am confident that the Center will perform better in delivering high quality services to countries in the region on wetland conservation in support of the Ramsar Convention.”

 The RRC-EA is one of the regional initiatives formally recognized by the Ramsar Convention.
 As a Ramsar Regional Initiative (RRI), the RRC-EA is one of four Regional Centers established through the initiative of the Ministry of Environment of the Republic of Korea.
 It serves as a regional platform for capacity building, information exchange, and cooperation among governments, international and national non-government organizations, local communities, technical experts and business organizations.